aayushrathor/starredrep/README.md

 ## HTML

 - [jonatan-ivanov/local-services](https://github.com/jonatan-ivanov/local-services) - A collection of docker-compose files
-- [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT promt curation to use ChatGPT better.
+- [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [collabnix/kubetools](https://github.com/collabnix/kubetools) - Kubetools - Curated List of Kubernetes Tools